St3v1sh/sky-pos-frontend/README.md

 ### Development

-Run the development move using `npm run dev`
+Run the development mode using `npm run dev`

 ### Backend